MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-va.md

 :::image type="content" source="media/kubernetes-nodes-va/recommendation-node-cve-detail.png" alt-text="Screenshot of the pane showing all the details of the CVE and K8s node resources affected." lightbox="media/kubernetes-nodes-va/recommendation-node-cve-details.png":::

-In the details pane, the **Node pool instances** section shows the scaled node pools that will be affected by the remediation.
-The **More affected resources** shows other scaled node pools that have the same CVE and should be remediated as well.
+In the details pane, the **Node pool instances** section shows the nodes that will be affected by the remediation.
+The **More affected resources** shows other nodes that have the same CVE and should be remediated as well.

 ## Remediate K8s node vulnerabilities